quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-1.md

 ### Part 3: Deploy the ECS Task Definition

-The `deploy` command is used to specify the ECS task definition that refers to a web application.
+The `deploy` command is used to specify the ECS task definition that outlines a web application.

 Here, we'll create a new deploy called **guestbook-dpl** that refers to the **Guestbook.Dockerrun.aws.json** file found in the guides reposiory.
 At the command prompt, execute the following: